 Interactive device image: Click the buttons in the image to simulate real key presses.
-This allows you to try out configurations or troubleshoot the hardware without having physical access to the device.Latest credentials credentials that were last registered. \bigcirc Show the latest credentials data.
+This allows you to try out configurations or troubleshoot the hardware without having physical access to the device.

-: Shows information about the
+Latest credentials 🙂 : Shows information about the credentials that were last registered.